sekiguchi92/SoundSourceSeparation/README.md

 # optional packages
-cupy # for GPU accelaration (9.4.0 was tested) h5py # for saving the estimated parameters
+cupy # for GPU accelaration (9.4.0 was tested) h5py # for saving the estimated parameters torch # for using DNN source model in FastBSS2.py or FastMNMF2_DP.py
 ```
 You can install all the packages above with `pip install -r src/requirements.txt`